nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ![](./images/budgetHandler_classDiagram.png)

-When the user enters the command to view a budget, the following happens:
+When the user enters the command to view a budget `viewBudget`, the following happens:

 ![](./images/budgetHandler_sequenceDiagram.png)